$20.20 $9.99 for today 4.5 (114 ratings) Key Highlights of C# Tutorial PDF 243+ pages eBook...

 The two most common are:

 With Rails now installed on your system lets create a Rails application!
-You will learn to create a Todo list application in this tutorial.
+We will learn Ruby on Rails examples and how to create a Todo list application in this Ruby on Rails tutorial.
 Run the following command 'rails new todo_app' in your Terminal to create the application.

 This command creates a directory named 'todo_app' in the current directory with the basic folder structure of a Rails web application, as shown in the Figure below:

-You will go through the main directories in this section.
+You will go through the main directories in this Ruby on Rails example.

 app – This directory groups using different subdirectories for the UI/layout (views and helpers), the controller (controllers files) and the models (business/application logic).